IoTDevices/RaspberryAPI/README.md

 An IoT Device API Server, utilising oAuth2, OWIN, and MVC, over HTTP

+Your devices can communicate with it over Http, using Rest, and authenticating using oAuth 2.

+The controllers are MVC API Controllers, and out of the box the Test Controller just returns some test dummy items.

+It's up to you, then, to write other controllers that extend the pattern!

+How you get information into the datatabse, and out of the database, using oAuth, Rest, and http, is all that you need to support uyour IoT Device.

+And everything that you need to do that is here in this Raspberry API!

 <h3>How do I install it</h3>

 Either pull the code - or use the Visual Studio Extension at https://github.com/IoTDevices/RaspberryAPI/tree/master/VSIX%20Installer